thosgood/this-weeks-finds/markdown/151-200/week191.md

 stops and explain how they're related to structure types.

 So: what's an operad?
-An operad O consists of a set O_n of abstract
-\`n-ary operations' for each natural number n, together with rules for composing these operations.
+An operad O consists of a set O_n of abstract 'n-ary operations' for each natural number n, together with rules for composing these operations.
 We can think of an $n$-ary operation as a little black box with n wires coming in and one wire coming out: